 Step 3 – Add dry brownie mix to a ZipLoc bag.
 Working in batches, scoop in a portion of the coated Chex cereal, seal the bag, then shake to coat the cereal in powdered sugar.
 Repeat this step until all the puppy chow is coated.

 Step 4 – Spread the puppy chow out on a flat surface (like a baking sheet) and allow it to cool, dry, and set.

 Brownie Puppy Chow

-In a microwave-safe bowl, add milk chocolate chips and peanut butter.
-Heat in the microwave for 1 minute, then stir.
-Continue to heat in the microwave for 30 second intervals until chocolate chips are soft.
+- In a microwave-safe bowl, add milk chocolate chips and peanut butter.
+Heat in microwave for 1 minute, then stir.
+Continue to heat in microwave for 30 second intervals until chocolate chips are soft.
 Using a whisk or a fork, stir chocolate and peanut butter until smooth.2 cups milk chocolate chips, 1/2 cup creamy peanut butter

 - Add Chex cereal to a 13 quart mixing bowl.
 Pour chocolate-peanut butter mixture on top and gently stir with a spatula until all Chex cereal is coated.
-Set bowl aside.
+Set bowl aside.9 cups Chex cereal

-Add dry brownie mix to a Ziploc bag (gallon sized).
-Working in batches (about 1-2 cups at a time), add coated Chex cereal to bag with brownie mix, seal or twist the top of the bag closed, and then shake the bag until the Chex cereal is coated with brownie mix.
+- Add dry brownie mix to a Ziploc bag.
+Working in batches (about 1-2 cups at a time), add coated Chex cereal to bag with brownie mix, seal or twist top of bag closed, and then shake bag until Chex cereal is coated with brownie mix.
 Remove finished brownie puppy chow and spread out on prepared baking sheet.
-Repeat step until all the puppy chow is made.
+Repeat step until all puppy chow is made.
 When finished, discard plastic bag and any dry brownie mix that remains inside.3 cups dry brownie mix